• Skip to primary navigation

 The information here pertains to peak season travel (mid-May through September); off season travel may have slightly different routes available.

 Check the WSF site for further information.
-For up-to-date fare information, check the WSF Tickets page.
+For up-to-date fare information, check the WSF Tickets page and use the online fare calculator.
 The WSF First Time Rider page is also very helpful.

 Catching the Ferry: Anacortes to San Juan Islands